 Danny Blanchflower won the Double in 1961 with Tottenham Hotspurs.
 He won the FA Cup the following year, and then, a Cup Winners' Cup in 1963.
 He was the PWA Player of the Year in 1958 and 1961.
 He also played for Aston Villa and Barnsley before joining Hotspurs.
 He went to the World Cup in 1958, where North Ireland reached the quarterfinal.

-LM/CM: Ronnie Whelan (Ireland)
+LM/CM: Ronnie Whelan (Republic)

 Ronnie Whelan played for the mighty Liverpool during the 1980's.
 He won one European Cup and 6 league titles.
 Whelan played for the Republic of Ireland national football team at one UEFA European Football Championship (1988) and two World Cups (1990 and 1994), turning out a total of 53 times for the national side between 1981 and 1995.